Armando Dal Chiele

-Armando Dal Chiele (born 11 February 1959) is a former international speedway rider from Italy.
+Armando Dal Chiele (born 11 February 1959) is an Italian former international speedway rider.

 Speedway career

+In 1982, Dal Chiele joined Birmingham Brummies in the top tier of British Speedway for the 1982 British League season.

 Dal Chiele reached the final of the Speedway World Pairs Championship three times from 1984 until 1992.

-He rode in the top tier of British Speedway from 1982 to 1991, riding for Birmingham Brummies and King's Lynn Stars.
+In 1988, he returned to the British leagues after joining King's Lynn Stars, where he rode for four years.